jupihes/Persian-Gregorian-date-map-holiday/README.md

 # Persian-Georgian-date-map and Event / Holiday details

-Having a reference date mapping between [Jalali ( Persian) Calendar](https://en.wikipedia.org/wiki/Jalali_calendar) and [Georgian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) is needed for different data analysis.
+Having a reference date mapping between [Jalali ( Persian) Calendar](https://en.wikipedia.org/wiki/Jalali_calendar) and [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) is needed for different data analysis.
 It is helpful to have below information about each day

 - Persian event of the day
 - Holiday or not